BrunoSilvaAndrade/python-config-parser/README.md

 * Access using OOP or subscriptable, which means that you can iterate the config object items
 * Runtime validation using [schema](https://github.com/keleshev/schema)
 * Automatic environment variables interpolation
-* Automatic parser selecting by config file extension
+* Automatic parser selecting using config file extension

 HOW TO INSTALL
 ===